St John’s is a diverse and welcoming community. To find out more about our activities, please speak to someone on Sunday or contact the office:

 St John’s welcomes families with kids of all ages.
 We run a number of activities and programs for them:

-Mini Maestros meets in the church building on Tuesday, Wednesday and Friday mornings, and includes activities for children 1 to 5 years old, as well as babies.
+Mini Maestros meets in the church building on Tuesday and Friday mornings, and includes activities for children 1 to 5 years old, as well as babies.

 St John’s has a wonderful contingent of older people, and many groups and activities at St John’s are centred around them:

 The Mother’s Union has been a central part of the church’s social life for many decades.
 It meets monthly for social time, outings and invites regular speakers.